unimarkup/specification/Configuration_Reference.md

 - `fonts` ...--`list<filepath>`-- Set TTF or WOFF fonts to be able to use them for rendering.

+- `relative-insert-prefix` ...--`folderpath`-- This prefix will be set before inserts in the rendered document to inserts that use relative paths. **Note:** During rendering, the original relative path is taken.

 ### Boolean options

 - `overwrite-out-files` ...
 Overwrite files set with `out-file` if already existing.